by Matt Cohen of CoreLogic, Kevin Hawkins of WAV Group, and RESO Staff

 Workgroup Highlights

-The Universal Property Identifier (UPI) Workgroup continues its important efforts.
+The Universal Parcel Identifier (UPI) Workgroup continues its important efforts.
 The UPI repository allows organizations to record events against a single identifier and build confidence in the identification of a parcel or subproperty.
 Its main use is deduplication and verification of a listing being “real.”
 International technology companies and government agencies are showing great interest in the model.

 In the Data Dictionary Workgroup, the conversation continued about how to express dates related to “Coming Soon” listings.
-The group also discussed whether fields related to live video would be prefaced by the word “Virtual” or “Live Stream.”
+The group also discussed whether fields related to live video would be prefaced by the word “Virtual” or “Livestream.”

-In a survey conducted during the workgroup meeting, 27 preferred Virtual and 42 preferred Live Stream.
-In practice, members are finding that agents are far more compliant with the intent of a live open house URL field when the term “Live Stream” is attached to it.
+In a survey conducted during the workgroup meeting, 27 preferred Virtual and 42 preferred Livestream.
+In practice, members are finding that agents are far more compliant with the intent of a live open house URL field when the term “Livestream” is attached to it.

-The Cross-Platform Interoperability Workgroup is focused on standards for transaction management.
-A list of fields being considered can be found on RESO’s Confluence collaboration platform (member login required) | VIEW FIELDS
+The Interoperability Workgroup is focused on standards for transaction management.
+A list of fields being considered can be found on RESO’s Confluence collaboration platform | VIEW FIELDS (member login required)

 The Transport Workgroup discussed ways to continue making access to data via the Web API easier and more consistent.
 Sharing Data Dictionary payloads across systems with consistent transport and display names is a priority.